 Great Harvest’s Freedom Franchise was born in 1978.
 The beauty of the Freedom Franchise is that it allows room for each owner to make their store their own.
 When it comes to things like aesthetics, signage, décor, store hours, menu choices, and add-on items for sale, those are all areas where a bakery cafe owner can put their own stamp on their store.
 We often say, no two stores are alike, and it is in large part on account of our Freedom Franchise — but not entirely.

 The other reason there is such diversity in the Great Harvest franchise is the evolution of our business model, which you can read more about here.
 When the Great Harvest Bread Company® started, we were a bread company.
 Great Harvest originally had one extremely popular whole wheat bread made with five simple ingredients (today, it is our Honey Whole Wheat).
 From there, the product line expanded and stores started getting larger.
 And Great Harvest grew from a franchise of bread stores into a bakery franchise.

-Over the years, our menu has continued to expand with hot and cold sandwiches, salads, and grain bowls.
-Some stores serve smoothies, soups, and other complimentary products.
+Over the years, our menu has continued to expand with hot and cold sandwiches, soups, and salads.
 Our newest stores are built to accommodate seating for 40 people and have menus that span breakfast to dinner.